 Here’s a link to download the app on Android.

 Here’s a link to download the app on iPhone.

 Did you know that the packaged food companies will pay you for your thoughts?
 These companies are hungry for data on what shoppers think of their products, so paid food panels are becoming more and more common.

-Another smart place to check is the bulk items section on Amazon Grocery.
-Not only will you save $50/year in membership fees, but Amazon will ship most things to you for free.
+Another option is the bulk items section on Amazon Grocery.
+You’ll save $50 a year in membership fees, and Amazon will ship most things to you for free.

-Also, do you know about these Amazon-only coupons that are posted each week?
-For example, this week there are coupons on formula, granola bars, K-cups and more.
+Also, do you know about these Amazon-only coupons posted each week?
+We’ve seen coupons on formula, granola bars, K-cups and more.
 Just click the coupons you want and Amazon will automatically deduct them from your bill before you check out.

 Different pharmacies sometimes charge different prices for the same medication.